straumoy/02-Simple-Resume-Page-/README.md

+#This is the second of 25 small basic HTML projects
 Description
 Build a clean, static resume using just HTML.
 This project introduces semantic HTML elements like <section>, <header>, and <footer> to organize content logically.